 Sensitive skin reacts easily to its environment.
-This means that it may have unpleasant or undesired changes in response to things such as temperature, humidity (or lack of), pollution, sunlight, ingredients in skincare and color cosmetics, and ingestions (things we put in our bodies including medications, recreational drugs, food and drink).
+This means it may change unpleasantly in response to things such as temperature, humidity, sunlight, skin products, and ingestions.

 These bothersome changes are commonly experienced as redness, rough or bumpy texture, burning, stinging and/or itching.